-Warning: it is assumed that the requested licences and the Terminal Server service are already installed on the server.
-For more information, please consult the Microsoft documentation.
+Warning: it is assumed that the Terminal Server is fully licensed, and terminal services are fully installed and enabled.
+Please consult the Microsoft documentation for more information.

-The RDP server configuration is done through the "Terminal Services Configuration" utility (on the 'Administrative Tools' folder).
+The RDP server configuration is done through the "Terminal Services Configuration" utility (in the 'Administrative Tools' folder).